 THE TRANSFER PAPER

 The first step you're going to do is run the transfer paper through a conveyor dryer.
 Paper absorbs moisture from the air.
 The transfer paper needs to be dry so it doesn't interfere with the ink.
 Don't get the paper too hot or you'll get ripples on the paper.
-You'll need a stable, flat transfer paper to make multicolor transfers easier.
+For multicolor heat transfers, flat, stable transfer paper is a must.

 You do not want to push on the squeegee too hard.
 If you push too hard, the ink will seep out the sides of the stencil.
 You need to put just enough pressure to clear the ink through the screen while maintaining sharp, clean edges on the print.
 This is probably the most important takeaway you should have from this video.